caring for your antique quilt

 Potential Dye Running!

-In addition to the above, you can also use Shout Color Catchers sheets, which you can find in your grocery store or online.
+Some people will risk a wash and add “Color Catchers” sheets by Shout, which you can find in your grocery store or online.
 These look like fabric softener dryer sheets, and help catch dye that floats in the water when washing a quilt.

-Remove Stains + Yellowing
+Removing Stains and Yellowing

 We've tried a number of options, and we've had the most success with the following.
 You can experiment as well—we'd love to hear if you come across anything that works well!